NNPDF/reportengine/docs/DESIGN.md

 The client functions (*resource providers*) will take a set of resources as input, and produce one new resource as output.
 The name of the new resource will be the same as that of the function.
-They will not have access to other information such as the `DAGResolver` instance that is running them.
+They will not have access to other information such as the `ResourceProcessor` instance that is running them.

 If they specify the return type using function signatures, it will be